samzabala/1p21dashboardframework/readme.md

 ## New Templates that are can be disregarded for dashy boi

 * debug.php - used to debug the framework build.
+* debug-components.php - reference for componentsd available so we can reuse or improve what already exists and code less

 ## Found Features in design that do not exist on current dashboard yet